caporta/pyint/notes/decorators.md

   1. compiles base function
   2. passes base function to decorator
   3. binds return value of the decorator to the name of the base function

+- multiple decorators can be applied to the same function
+  - processed in _reverse order_